jbsolucoes/ceosmw/README.md

 Version 0.0.3

-**CeosMW** is a package of Lazarus/FPC components for communication using JSONRPC 2.0 protocol (http://www.jsonrpc.org).
+**CeosMW** is a package of Lazarus/FPC components for communication using JSON, with option of using JSONRPC 2.0 protocol (http://www.jsonrpc.org).
 This implements a client and server layers to an n-tier solution.

 **TCeosServer** - Server component to process JSONRPC requests.
 Compatible with all programming languages that implement JSONRPC.